BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 Having grown up in a very rural wooded area (rural Maine), I can confirm this.
 One can generally walk all day in the woods without meeting anyone, even in beautifully-kept public forests.
-As Thoreau observed in his essay "Walking", most people travel virtually solely upon beaten paths.
+As Thoreau observed in his essay "Walking", most people travel virtually solely upon beaten paths. --TODO: add citation
 </p>

 <p>